hsandmann/ml/docs/classes/svm/index.md

 For linearly separable data, the hyperplane is a straight line (in 2D) or a plane (in higher dimensions).
-However, real-world data is often not linearly separable.
-This is where the "kernel trick" comes in—it implicitly maps the data into a higher-dimensional space where it becomes linearly separable, without explicitly computing the transformation.
+However, ==real-world data is often not linearly separable.
+This is where the "kernel trick" comes in—it implicitly maps the data into a higher-dimensional space where it becomes linearly separable==, without explicitly computing the transformation.
 Common kernels include linear, polynomial, radial basis function (RBF), and sigmoid.

 ![](./svm_details.png){width=100%}